qiskit-community/qiskit-alt/README.md

 * **NOTE** If you have built a Julia system image (see below), then it will be loaded before any of the options above.
   You must rename or delete the system image in `./sys_image/sys_quantum.so` if you want to change the location or version of the
   Julia executable.
 If an incompatible system image is loaded, julia will crash.
-It wouldn't take much effort (but some!) to detect incompatibilites and issue a user-friendly warning, or error, or take action.
+It wouldn't take much effort (but some!) to detect incompatibilities and issue a user-friendly warning, or error, or take action.
 In fact, developing a Julia and/or Python package for compiling and managing system images might be worthwhile.
 For the moment, we are rolling our own within qiskit_alt.

 * Do `python -m venv ./env`, which creates a virtual environment for python packages needed to run `qiskit_alt`.